Help me plan my trip

 Optional excursion: Please contact us if you are interested.

-1. The Mist Show (modern dance and ballet) at Saigon Opera house (Price from US$ 28 to US$ 65/ per ticket)
+1. The Mist Show (modern dance and ballet) at Saigon Opera House (Price from US$ 28 to US$ 65/ per ticket)

 2. A O show (bamboo dance, acrobatic & music) – at Saigon Opera (Price from US$ 28 to US$ 65/ per ticket)